kosatnkn/catalyst/README.md

 ```

 **Input Parameters**
-- `-n --name` Project name (ex: ProjectOne).
+- `-n --name` Project name (ex: Sample).
 The name will be converted to lowercase to be used in module path.
-- `-s --namespace` Namespace for the project (ex: github.com/example)
+- `-s --namespace` Namespace for the project (ex: github.com/username)
 - `-t --tag` Release version of `Catalyst` to be used.
 The latest version will be used if `-t` is not provided
 - `-h --help` Show help message

 This will create a new project with **go.mod** module path of `github.com/username/sample`

-`Cauldron` will do a `git init` on the newly created project but you will have to stage all the files in the project and do the first commit yourself.
+`Cauldron` will do a `git init` on the newly created project but you will have to stage all the files and do the first commit yourself.
 ```bash
 git add .